kevinpz/gcp-nuke/README.md

 # gcp-nuke
 > Nuke your entire GCP project with a Python script.

-❌❌❌ DO NOT USE THIS SCRIPT IN A PRODUCTION ACCOUNT.
+❌ **DO NOT USE THIS SCRIPT IN A PRODUCTION ACCOUNT.
 IT WILL DESTROY EVERYTHING.
-USE IT AT YOUR OWN RISK. ❌❌❌
+USE IT AT YOUR OWN RISK.**

 ## Supported services
 Right now, the following services are supported: